 A week from now, the city of Camden should be on its way to completing a required five-year update of its Comprehensive Land Use Plan.
 The plan, adopted in 2007, works as the city's master planning document and originally contained seven elements: population, economic development, natural resources, cultural resources, community facilities, housing and land use.
 Just as the city adopted the plan, the General Assembly amended the legislation governing the plan's requirements.
 Those amendments included additional components to the housing element and required local governments to add transportation and priority investment elements.

 A mainstay in the Camden banking industry is retiring after more than 45 years with the same company.
 Darlene Love of First Palmetto Bank was hired Aug.
 12, 1968 as a teller and worked her way up the company ladder to the position of Vice President/Corporate Secretary.

 Quick action by a Camden Police Department (CPD) detective helped extract an Elgin woman from an overturned vehicle Tuesday night.
 Paige Gibson told The Chronicle-Independent she was on her way to work in her Jeep Cherokee around 10:25 p.m. when she came upon the scene of a previous accident on U.S. 1 at Rabon Circle.
 CPD Det.
 Damien Burris was there.

-Arnett Muldrow, the Greenville-based firm hired by the city of Camden to conduct a tourism marketing study and promotion plan will return with its initial findings today at 6 p.m. at the Robert Mills Courthouse.
+Arnett Muldrow, the Greenville-based firm hired by the city of Camden to work on a tourism plan, marketing assessment and branding plan, will present its final recommendations to the public today at 6 p.m. at the historic Robert Mills Courthouse.

 Page 1 of 1